wp-plugins/gwolle-gb/readme.txt

 There are different shortcodes that you can use.
 Instead of the [gwolle_gb] shortcode, you can use [gwolle_gb_write] for just the form, and [gwolle_gb_read] for the list of entries.

-= How do I enable or disable avatars? =

-Gwolle-GB uses the default WordPress setting, under Settings / Discussion.

 = What capabilities are needed? =

 For moderating comments you need the capability 'moderate_comments'.